Physician Assistant (BS)

 Accreditation and Credentials

-- The ARC-PA has granted Continued Accreditation to the Physician Assistant Program sponsored by York College/CUNY.
-Continued accreditation is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.
+- The Accreditation Review Commission on Education for the Physcian Assistant (ARC-PA) has granted Accreditation-Continued status to the CUNY York College Physician Assistant Program sponsored by the City University of New York.
+Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.

-Continued Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
-The approximate date for the next comprehensive review of the program by the ARC-PA will be March 2016.
+- Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
+The approximate date for the next validation review of the program by the ARC-PA will be March 2018.
+The review date is contigent upon continued compliance with the Accreditation Standards and ARC-PA policy.

 - The Bachelor of Science in Physician Assistant Studies is conferred when the Physician Assistant Program requirements are fulfilled, including successful completion of all Physician Assistant Major Discipline requirements, in addition to York College's General Education Requirements for the Bachelor of Science Degree